The Journey to Trustworthy AI: Pursuit of Pragmatic Frameworks: Implementation Framework

 \subsubsection{Need-to-Know-Basis}

-Despite their remarkable performance, applications built using LLMs or GPTs, have demonstrated weak to no strains against revealing `too much' information (\citet{greshake2023not}).
-Several examples of how human users `design prompts'\footnote{Also known as `prompt injection'.} (or inputs) to systematically extract sensitive information from AI models (\citet{liu2023jailbreaking,yao2024survey}).
-For example, a 13-year-old student interacting with an AI tutoring software, should not be provided information on how to use drugs-- at least without the supervision of teacher in the AI-student engagement session.
+Despite their remarkable performance, applications built using LLMs or GPTs have shown weak to no strains against revealing `too much' information to human user (\citet{greshake2023not}).
+Several examples of how human users `design prompts'\footnote{Also known as `prompt injection'.} (or inputs) to extract sensitive information from AI models (\citet{liu2023jailbreaking,yao2024survey}).
+For example, a 13-year-old student interacting with an AI tutoring software should not be provided information on how to use drugs-- at least without the supervision of a teacher in the AI-student engagement session.
 With no universal solution readily available, concerns for user safety, privacy, \newabbr{IP}{Intellectual Property} theft, or fraud using `adversarial attacks' on AI models is an active research topic, cf. \citet{qiu2019review}.

-In essence, an AI-powered system should only `\textit{know}' the `\textit{knowledge}' needs to fulfill the task(s) it is built for.
+An AI-powered system should only `\textit{know}' the `\textit{knowledge}' needs to fulfill the task(s) it is built for.
 For example, one strategy is to ensure that training data (along with its relevant features or meta-data) that is intended to be used and build an AI product, must not contain information that is not relevant to the use-case.
 Overall, mitigation strategies in making AI products resilient against adversarial attacks and prompt injection depend on factors such as compute resources, risk level, and legal constraints, cf. \cite{rai2024guardian}.